BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 accurately.
 This is called *inference* because the system *infers* causes from *observations*---$$x$$ is given while the brain **searches** for $$z$$.

-However, this is a hard problem because, unlike generation, there is no function that directly computes $$z$$ given $$x$$---the generative model is not invertable.
+However, this is a hard problem because, unlike generation, there is no function that directly computes $$z$$ given $$x$$---the generative model is not invertible.
 One could generate a lot of candidates of sensory data $$x'$$ using the generative model and compare these candidates to the true observation $$x$$.
 However, this is not feasible because, even though $$z$$ is of lower dimensionality than $$x$$, there are still too many possibilities.
 We say that the problem is *intractable*.